tarabobinac/PawnGame/README.md

    and hit enter.
 Then type in:

-      java -jar portmapper-2.2.1.jar"
+      java -jar PawnGame.jar

    and press enter.
 Your game should be working!

-  If you have a **Windows computer**: Find the folder where you have the file PawnGame.jar (it should be in your Downloads folder unless you moved it).
+  - If you have a **Windows computer**: Find the folder where you have the file PawnGame.jar (it should be in your Downloads folder unless you moved it).
 Double click it.
 Your game should be working!

-  If you have a **Linux OS**: Make sure the file labeled "PawnGame.jar" is still in your Downloads folder.
+  - If you have a **Linux OS**: Make sure the file labeled "PawnGame.jar" is still in your Downloads folder.
 Keep it there!
 Go to your Applications (bottom left of your screen) and type "Terminal" into the search bar.
 It looks like a black box with a white arrow and line.

    When you open it, type in: